Catower917/Purple_Team_AI/README.md

-# Purple Team AI Project
+# Purple_Team_AI
+- This project, Purple_Team_AI, is focused on developing an innovative cybersecurity solution by integrating advanced techniques from Red Team, Blue Team, and Purple Team methodologies.

-# Red Team
+# Red Team <-- WhiteHatSchool Project
-- The Red Team is dedicated to offensive security.
-They conduct simulated attacks, identify vulnerabilities, and exploit weaknesses to evaluate our system's defenses.
+- The Red Team leverages expertise in AEG (Automatci Exploit Generation) techniques and reinforcement learning algorithms such as A3C and Q-learning.
+Automated penetration testing, driven by meta-exploits, prioritizes successful penetrations via vulnerabilities.
+The model is trained with a weighted emphasis on successful penetration based on vulnerabilities.
+1. binary code-based Automatic Exploit Generation(AEG)
+2. A3C, Q-learning etc..
+RL agorithms Status, Environment(OpenAI) build
+	- Status : network information through network scanning
+	- Weighing : Vnlnerability Found
+3. Make automatic Analysis Report
+4. Automatic Penetration simulation <-- Matasploit
+5. Make PlayBook

 # Blue Team
-- The Blue Team focuses on defensive security.
-They implement security measures, monitor system activities, and respond to incidents to ensure the system's resilience against attacks.
+- The Blue Team receives outputs from Red Team AI, including explored vulnerabilities and corresponding exploit codes.
+They implement automated patches and build secure systems, ensuring vulnerabilities are effectively mitigated.
+1. Vulnerability-based automated patching discovered
+2. SOAR Solution
+3. Report on the Web

 # Purple Team
-- The Purple Team acts as a bridge between the Red and Blue Teams.
-They facilitate communication, collaboration, and knowledge sharing between the offensive and defensive teams.
-The Purple Team ensures that both teams work effectively together to enhance the overall security posture.
+- The Purple Team focuses on the collaborative synergy between Red Team AI and Blue Team AI's MVPs.
+The goal is to derive an AI-based next-generation Security Orchestration, Automation, and Response (SOAR) solution when both Red Team and Blue Team MVPs are implemented.

 # MVP Model
-- The MVP (Minimum Viable Product) Model is our foundational version of the Purple Team AI system.
-It includes essential features and functionalities necessary to demonstrate the core concept of our project.

-# WHAT SHOULD WE DO
-- In this section, outline the tasks, goals, and milestones for the project.
-Define specific objectives for the Red, Blue, and Purple Teams.
-Include deadlines, responsibilities, and any other relevant details.
+- The MVP Model aims to construct a minimal functional prototype within a specific domain (e.g., web, Windows PowerShell).
+This prototype demonstrates the core capabilities of the Purple Team AI solution.

+# What Should We Do
+- Implement technical frameworks required for Red Team and Blue Team functionalities.
+Develop algorithms and automation processes essential for Red Team's penetration testing and Blue Team's automated patching.

-# START-UP
+# Start-Up
-- Provide information about the project's inception, team members, and initial planning.
-Include details about the project's goals, scope, and expected outcomes.
-Additionally, mention any technologies or tools being used in the initial stages of the project.
+- At this stage, the project's start-up involves defining the project scope, outlining team roles, and planning the initial technical implementation.
+The team will focus on setting clear goals, determining technological requirements, and establishing the foundational framework for the Purple Team AI project.